 With the Jews saved, the Rabbi tries to deactivate the Golem.
 The Golem tries to fight him off, but the surprisingly spry Rabbi outmaneuvers the creature, and takes the amulet.
 Learning that Astaroth will seek to take full control of the Golem, the Rabbi resolves to destroy its lifeless body, but before he can do so he is caught up in the celebrations of the reprieved Jews.

-Famulus catches Miriam and Florian together, and in his anger reactivates the Golem.
-The Golem batters down Miriam's door and chases Florian to the roof of the house, then throws him to his death.
+Famulus catches Miriam and Florian together, and in a jealous rage he reactivates the Golem.
+The Golem throws Florian off the roof to his death.
 It then tries to carry Miriam away.
 Famulus tries to stop him, but the Golem drives him away with a burning log, setting the Rabbi's house on fire in the process.

 Fabulus warns Löw of the danger.
 The Rabbi's congregation implore him to put out the fire with a magic spell.
 Either there's a lot about Judaism that I don't know, or else a lot that Paul Wegener didn't know.
 Possibly both.
 The Jews pray, and the fire is extinguished before it can destroy the Ghetto.